QuTech-Delft/OpenQL/docs/quantum_gate.rst

 Kernels start with a label which names the kernel and serves as branch target in control transfers.

-Once the gate's cycle attribute has been defined (and until it is invalidated), in addition to the sequential QASM representation above (ignoring the cycle attribute values), the bundled QASM representation can be generated that does reflect the cycle attribute values.
+Once the gate's cycle attribute has been defined (and until it is invalidated), and in addition to the sequential QASM representation above (that ignores the cycle attribute values), the bundled QASM representation can be generated that instead reflects the cycle attribute values.

 Each line in the bundled QASM representation represents the gates that start execution in one particular cycle